There are around 3,600 fixed-speed cameras in the UK. But that doesn’t stop millions of motorists from breaking the speed limit every year.

 You will also be required to consider why you broke the speed limit and the course leader will encourage you to share your experience with the rest of the group.

-While you don’t need to take and pass an exam or do any actual driving, you must display a positive attitude throughout the course by participating in group discussions and interacting with the course leader.
+While you don’t need to take and pass an exam or do any actual driving, you must display a positive attitude throughout the duration of course by participating in group discussions and interacting with the course leader.

 Who is eligible for a speed awareness course?